leandrocodes/ecommerce-genderblind-lawyers/README.md

-# Helping LGBTQIA+ Comunity to find Gender Blind Lawyers
+# Helping LGBTQIA+ Community to find Gender Blind Lawyers

 > Nuxt starter for CodeSandBox (used for https://template.nuxtjs.org)